ecoruh/skein/README.md

 # skein
-node.js encryption add-on using Skein hash functions
+Compact small and fast 512-bit encryption add-on for node.js using Skein hash functions.

 ## What is Skein?
 Skein is a family of cryptographic hash functions.
 Skein’s design combines speed, security, simplicity, and a great deal of flexibility in a modular package that is easy to analyze.
 [1]